Go to the Nature Institute’s home page

 You might ask, where do these patterns of tool kit proteins A, B, and C come from?
 Good question.
 These patterns are themselves controlled by switches in [the associated] genes A, B, and C, respectively, that integrate inputs from other tool kit proteins acting a bit earlier in the embryo.
 And where do those inputs come from?
 Still earlier-acting inputs.
 I know this is beginning to sound like the old chicken-and-the-egg riddle.
 Ultimately, the beginning of spatial information in the embryo often traces back to asymmetrically distributed molecules deposited in the egg during its production in the ovary that initiate the formation of the two main axes of the embryo … I’m not going to trace these steps — the important point to know is that the throwing of every switch is set up by preceding events, and that a switch, by turning on its gene in a new pattern, in turn sets up the next set of patterns and events in development. (p.
 116)

 Here, then, is the general thrust of Carroll’s attempt to elaborate “the simple rules that shape animal form”.
-But perhaps we may be forgiven a certain unease at this point — a discomfort, to begin with, about a claim of simplicity applied to “tens of thousands of switches being thrown in sequence and in parallel”.
+But perhaps we may be forgiven a certain unease at this point — a discomfort, first of all, with a claim of simplicity applied to “tens of thousands of switches being thrown in sequence and in parallel”.
 Before we can see the exquisitely detailed and aesthetically satisfying spatial pattern of pigments on the butterfly’s wings (or the peacock’s feathers), there must be a correspondingly exquisite and detailed pattern of flipped genetic switches.
-The one form must in some way be foreshadowed by the other.
+The form at the later stage must in some way be foreshadowed by the form at the earlier stage.

 It is no wonder that Carroll says “I’m not going to trace these steps”.
-For if the important fact “is that the throwing of every switch is set up by preceding events”, then it appears that the tracing would not give us an explanation for the form of development of an organism — not in the usual causal sense of “explanation”.
-It would simply (and worthily) trace the form through successive manifestations, one snapshot of which might be given in an image such as that of the fruit fly embryo’s colored bands.
+For it appears that the tracing would not give us an explanation for the form of development of an organism — not in the usual causal sense of “explanation”.
+It would simply trace the form through successive manifestations, one snapshot of which might be given in an image such as that of the fruit fly embryo’s colored bands.

-The problem with the usual sort of causal explanation is that, as we saw in Chapter 7 and will see much more fully in Chapter 14, “causal factors” isolated from studies of gene expression end up converging upon each other and extending throughout the entire cell and organism.
+The problem with the usual sort of causal explanation is that, as we saw in Chapter 7 (“Epigenetics: A Brief Introduction”), and will see much more fully in Chapter 14 (“How Our Genes Come to Expression”), the “causal factors” elucidated in studies of gene expression end up converging upon each other in endlessly varying patterns — patterns extending throughout the entire cell and organism.

-Bothersome, too, is the casual assumption that something in fluid, ever-transforming cells (and in groups of cells, and in the organism as a whole) operates in meaningful analogy to a computer’s precisely machined, rigidly fixed, transistor-based, engineer-designed hardware.
+A second source of our unease with Carroll’s supposedly explanatory genetic tools and switches is the casual assumption that something in fluid, ever-transforming cells operates in meaningful analogy to a computer’s precisely machined, rigidly fixed, transistor-based hardware.
 No specific support is offered for this critical and wholly improbable fundament of Carroll’s argument.

-So, then, returning to our central question: where in the entire developmental sequence can we honestly say, “Here we are explaining the form itself, as opposed to simply describing a continuous manifestation and transfiguration of form?”
+So, then, returning to our central question: where in the entire developmental sequence can we honestly say, “Here we are explaining the form itself, as opposed to simply describing a continuous manifestation and transfiguration of form, which can be understood in its own terms?”

-If the arrangement of an insect’s body segments is prefigured by various patterns of protein deposition, and if the protein patterns are prefigured by patterns of gene expression, and if the patterns of gene expression are prefigured by precisely arranged spatial patterns of switches being turned on and off, then we may be describing a play of form over time and at different levels of observation, from the molecular level to that of the whole body part.
-But if we try to see this as an explanation of how significant form arises from the unformed, we can hardly help noticing that we have merely pushed the problem of form backward in time and downward in scale, until it vanishes from sight, still unexplained.
+If the arrangement of an insect’s body segments is prefigured by various patterns of protein deposition, and if the protein patterns are prefigured by patterns of gene expression, and if the patterns of gene expression are prefigured by precisely arranged spatial patterns of switches being turned on and off, then we may be describing a play of form over time and at specific levels of observation.
+But if we try to see this as an explanation of how significant form arises from the supposedly unformed, we can hardly help noticing that we have merely pushed the problem of form backward in time and downward in scale, until it vanishes from sight, still unexplained.

 Endless transformations most beautiful